 If that’s the case, I don’t want to push an author to write another book.
 I’d rather wait for the book to be ready and melt into its beauty.

 Maybe, under all of this, I’m scared to fail.
-What if I write one great book and never can write another great book again?
+What if I write one great book and never can write another one?
 Will I be known as the author who wrote a couple of great books and never wrote another awesome book again?

 Do you see that trend?
 What do you think?